prolic/HumusPHPUnitModule/README.md

 Humus PHPUnit Module is a Module for Zend Framework 2 for unit testing.
 It is able to test all your zf2 modules and libraries at once.

+If you install this Module via composer, you will get phpunit installed via composer in your vendor directory, too.
+You don't have to have a running PHPUnit installation in your system, it will be installed as dependency.

 You can also download and test the Humus PHPUnit Module Sample Application at https://github.com/prolic/HumusPHPUnitModuleSampleApp

 Dependencies